-Component:7.0 Transitions Related Policy Component Guidance/Procedures Reference/Related Documents C. If the child's birthday is in the summer, the transition conference should occur in the spring to allow for availability of local school district staff and time for the plan to be in place before the school year begins.
+Component: 7.0 Transitions Related Policy Component Guidance/Procedures Reference/Related Documents C. If the child's birthday is in the summer, the transition conference should occur in the spring to allow for availability of local school district staff and time for the plan to be in place before the school year begins.
 D. With consent of the family, information that will be helpful to the local school district may be shared in advance of the transition conference.
 Sharing of such information prior to the transition conference does not constitute a referral to the local school district.
-E. For a child who may be eligible for the school district Prekindergarten Program for Children with Disabilities, items to be discussed during the transition conference and documented on the Transition Plan should include: Services available from the local school district representative.
+E. For a child who may be eligible for the school district Prekindergarten Program for Children with Disabilities, items to be discussed during the transition conference and documented on the Transition Plan should include: Services available from the local school district and how and when the evaluation(s) and eligibility determination will occur.
+This will be provided by the local school district representative.
 In the event the representative is not in attendance, the LES will obtain this information from the local school district.
 Other agencies and community providers that may benefit the child and family.
 Existing child/family information.
 Family concerns regarding transition.
 Activities to address identified concerns.
 Services/activities that need to be completed before child moves into the new setting.
 Persons involved in completing identified activities.
+Timeframes for when each activity should be completed.
 7.3.2 9.
-Need for scheduling visits to program sites.A.
-It is the responsibility of the LES to invite, with approval of the family, the local school district representative to the transition conference.
+Need for scheduling visits to program sites.
+7.3.2 A. It is the responsibility of the LES to invite, with approval of the family, the local school district representative to the transition conference.
 B. For the purpose of inviting the local school district representative to the transition conference, approval of the family should be documented in a case note.
 C. Although it is preferable for the participants in the transition conference to meet face-to-face, if the local school district representative is unable to be physically present for the transition conference, he/she may participate via phone conference, videoconferencing, etc. D. In the event that the local school district representative is unable to participate in the transition conference due to unforeseen circumstances, the transition conference can be postponed and rescheduled if acceptable to the LES and the family and if the rescheduling will not jeopardize compliance with the required timelines.
-However, if rescheduling is not acceptable to the LES and family or if rescheduling will jeopardize compliance, then the transition conference be postponed until the school district participation.
+However, if rescheduling is not acceptable to the LES and family or if rescheduling will jeopardize compliance, then the transition conference should proceed without local school district participation.
 The exception to this would be that the family requests that the conference be postponed until the school district representative is available.